-1928 saw the appearance of the first of the gambling ships that floated off the Los Angeles County coastline.
+1928 saw the appearance of the first of the gambling ships off the Los Angeles County coastline.
 Although it was illegal to conduct a gambling operation in California, the state’s jurisdiction only extended three miles offshore.
 There was nothing in Federal law that forbid gambling, so operators of floating gambling casinos merely had to anchor just outside the three mile limit.
 The ships proved so profitable that, by 1930, a virtual small fleet of gambling ships lay anchored a few miles offshore from Long Beach and Santa Monica.

-The Rex ended up being put into war service in World War II.
+The seized Rex ended up being put into war service in World War II.
 It was later captured by a German submarine and sunk off the coast of Africa.